xang1234/xang1234.github.io/_posts/2018-08-07-chorddiagrams.md

 <div id="htmlwidget-1ce01950515a1a48803f" style="width:660px;height:660px;" class="chorddiag html-widget"></div>
 {% include cord-diag.html %}

 This html widget is interactive and allows the user to explore the data by hovering over the various chords and groups.
 We can further enhance the visualization by allowing the user to filter the number of migrants, the period of interest and the regions via *shiny*.
+For additional interactivity we have access to the user clicks via the parameters `clickAction` and `clickGroupAction`.
 {: style="text-align: justify;"}